Somu Veerraju

 Somu Veerraju (born 15 October 1957) is a senior politician from the Indian state of Andhra Pradesh from Bharatiya Janata Party and is formerly the President of BJP party for the state of Andhra Pradesh.
 He is an MLC of Bharatiya Janata Party in Andhra Pradesh Legislative Council.
 He hails from farmer's family living in Rajahmundry City.
 Veeraju was President and secretary of Bharatiya Janata Yuva Morcha in the state.
-He was also general secretary and vice-president of state unit, BJP Floor leader in Legislative Council.
+He was also general secretary and vice-president of state unit and the current BJP Floor leader in Legislative Council.

 Biography

 Early life

 Somu VeerRaju was born on 15 Oct.
 1957 in Rajahmundry.
 He was born to Somu Surya Rao and Gangamma.

 Politics

 Somu Veerraju is currently the NATIONAL EXECUTIVE MEMBER OF BJP and former state President of BJP Andhra Pradesh.
 He worked as General Secretary and Vice President for BJP in Andhra Pradesh.
 VeerRaju was President and secretary of Bhartiya Janata Yuva Morcha in the state.
 He was also general secretary and vice-president of the state unit.

 In 2015, he was selected by TDP as a Member of the Legislative Council.
 He is the Floor Leader for BJP in the Legislative Council Andhra Pradesh.
+He was re-elected in 2025 as a BJP candidate.